 Real estate can be a rewarding career for people who want to work independently.
 Century 21 is one of the most recognized names in the industry, and offers its franchisees comprehensive training, support and exposure to its global network of real estate markets.
 On the Century 21 franchise page, prospective entrepreneurs can take a personality assessment to see if they would be a good fit for real estate sales.

 At CruiseOne/Dream Vacations, franchisees have the option to work from anywhere as they plan dream vacations and cruises for their clients.
 Entrepreneurs attend a six-day training session to get started, and are encouraged to continue with additional education if needed.
 Support for franchisees is also available six days a week by phone or email.
-In an effort to support diverse entrepreneurship, CruiseOne/Dream Vacations offers discounts on the initial franchise fee for military veterans and minority franchisees.
+To support diverse entrepreneurship, CruiseOne/Dream Vacations offers discounts on the initial franchise fee for military veterans and minority franchisees.

 Fetch!
 Pet Care